documentation-as-code/ci-cd-for-documentation/slides/README.md

 <!--

-- Jekyll : Based on Ruby, it is hard to configure for a non developper users especially under windows => hard to contribute
+- Jekyll : Based on Ruby, it is hard to configure for a non developer users especially under windows => hard to contribute
 - Hugo:
   - HTML + go template for documentation
   - Far from standard markdown => hard for non dev users